tierratelematics/cfsign/README.md

 # cfsign

-A Typescript/Javascript lib for working with CloudFront signatures
+A Typescript/Javascript lib for working with CloudFront signatures in NodeJs.